News and Opportunities for Writers: March 2019

 Bournville BookFest happens this year from 14th-24th March in venues all around Birmingham.
 Full line-up and tickets here.

 Competitions and opportunities:

-Birmingham-based independent publishers Emma Press will be accepting picture book proposals for children from the 14th of January 2019.
+Birmingham-based independent publishers Emma Press is looking for picture book proposals for children.
 Successful authors will be matched with an illustrator; authors who illustrate their own work are also welcome to submit.
 Find out more here.
-Deadline 20th April 2019
+Deadline 20th April 2019.

 The 2019 Bristol Short Story Prize is now open for entries.
 This competition is open to all writers published or unpublished, UK or non-UK, and announcements will happen in October 2019.
 More information here.
 Deadline 1st May 2019.

 The Creative Future Writers’ Award 2019 is now open for submissions!
 Join the ranks of celebrated, under-represented poets and fiction writers from across the UK who have won cash prizes and unique development opportunities.
 This year’s theme is “home”.
 Deadline: 2 June.